Weekend bike ride in the Haute Vallée de Chevreuse

 Just a few miles from the station, make a pit stop at the Ferme de Coubertin to buy a few delicious local goodies for your picnic later on.
 Everything you see – from their cow and goat’s cheese to their terrines – are all made right here on the farm.
 (Please note that the farm is closed to the public on Sundays).

-And new for 2021, the Natural Park of the Haute Vallée de Chevreuse is partnering with Lebonpicnic.com to give taste to your discovery of the Park and to support the local trade.
-Until 6pm the day before your visit, order online your gourmet basket to be collected from a local shopkeeper in Saint-Remy-lès-Chevreuse, Bullion or Clairefontaine-en-Yvelines.
+The Natural Park of the Haute Vallée de Chevreuse is partnering with Lebonpicnic.com to give taste to your discovery of the Park and to support the local trade.
+Until 6pm the day before your visit, order online your gourmet basket to be collected from a local shopkeeper in Saint-Remy-lès-Chevreuse, Chevreuse or Clairefontaine-en-Yvelines.
 Combine the discovery of local products with a responsible approach!
-(Attention, some offers are reserved for groups).

 Ferme de Coubertin, Chemin de Coubertin - Saint-Rémy-lès-Chevreuse